British Values

 Mutual Respect

-Parents are informed on the Newsletter what the ‘value of the month’ is so they can talk about it at home.
-We have a display area in the hall that is related to the ‘value of the month’.
+We have a display area in the hall which highlights our values and principles..
 Each class also has a designated area which allows focus on the values.
 At Carter’s Charity Primary School we have very high expectations of behaviour and conduct; where disrespect is shown it is challenged.

 Each week, teachers select a ‘Star pupil of the week’ in each class.
 These are celebrated in a weekly assembly (Celebration Assembly) and children take a certificate home.